Christoffer Källqvist

-Patrik Christoffer Källqvist (born 26 August 1983) is a former Swedish professional football goalkeeper.
+Patrik Christoffer Källqvist (born 26 August 1983) is a Swedish former professional football goalkeeper.
 He was a one-club man and spent his entire career at BK Häcken.

 Club career

 During the 2018 Allsvenskan season, Källqvist announced his decision to retire from elite football at the end of the season.
 He underwent hip surgery in 2015, and has only played 5 Allsvenskan games for Häcken since then.

 In his youth, Christoffer had a couple of trials with a various number of teams in England, such as Charlton Athletic and Ipswich Town.

 International career

 Källqvist represented the Sweden U17, U19, and U21 teams a total of 41 times between the years 1998 and 2005.